-Form 706.-In order to complete this return, you may need to obtain Form 706, United States Estate Tax Return, and its separate instructions.
-You must obtain a copy of Form 706 if you intend to claim a marital deduction, a charitable deduction, or a credit for tax on prior transfers, or if you answer "Yes," to questions 5, 7, 8 or 9.
+Form 706.-In order to complete this return, you must obtain Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, and its separate instructions.
+You must attach schedules from Form 706 if you intend to claim a marital deduction, a charitable deduction, or a credit for tax on prior transfers, or if you answer "Yes" to questions 5, 7, 8, 9, or 11 in Part III.
 You will need the instructions to Form 706 to explain how to value stocks and bonds.
-If the decedent was a U.S. expatriate, you will need the tax rate tables in the instructions to Form 706.
 Make sure that you obtain the revision of Form 706 that is applicable for the date of the decedent's death.